odoo/documentation/point_of_sale/posbox/index.rst

 Officially supported hardware is listed on the `POS Hardware page
 <https://www.odoo.com/page/pos-ipad-android-hardware>`_.

-The Posbox Software
+The POSBox Software
 ~~~~~~~~~~~~~~~~~~~

-The Posbox runs a heavily modified Raspbian Linux installation, a
+The POSBox runs a heavily modified Raspbian Linux installation, a
 Debian derivative for the Raspberry Pi.
 It also runs a barebones
 installation of Odoo which provides the webserver and the drivers.
 The
 hardware drivers are implemented as Odoo modules.
 Those modules are
 all prefixed with ``hw_*`` and they are the only modules that are
-running on the Posbox.
+running on the POSBox.
 Odoo is only used for the framework it
 provides.
-No business data is processed or stored on the Posbox.
+No business data is processed or stored on the POSBox.
 The
 Odoo instance is a shallow git clone of the ``8.0`` branch.

-The root partition on the Posbox is mounted read-only, ensuring that
+The root partition on the POSBox is mounted read-only, ensuring that
 we don't wear out the SD card by writing to it too much.
 It also
 ensures that the filesystem cannot be corrupted by cutting the power
-to the Posbox.
+to the POSBox.
 Linux applications expect to be able to write to
 certain directories though.
 So we provide a ramdisk for /etc and /var
 (Raspbian automatically provides one for /tmp).
 These ramdisks are
 setup by ``setup_ramdisks.sh``, which we run before all other init